 - Integrated Business Intelligence (BI) Tools

 Power Query and 3D Map (formerly called Power Map), which were previously available as separate add-in tools, are now integrated into Excel as native features.
-Progent offers comprehensive online and onsite Business Intelligence (BI) consulting support for Excel Power Pivot, Power Query, Power View and Power Map and for Microsoft's Power BI and Power BI desktop, which are based on the same underlying technology.
+Progent offers comprehensive online and onsite Business Intelligence (BI) consulting support for Excel Power Pivot, Power Query, Power View and Power Map and for Microsoft's Power BI and Power BI Desktop, which are based on the same underlying technology.
+(Learn about Progent's Power BI business analytics consulting services.)
 To find out about Progent's consulting and application development services for BI reporting, refer to Business Intelligence (BI) Reporting consulting.

 - Single-click Forecasting

 The FORECAST function, previously limited to linear forecasting, now supports forecasting based on the industry standard Exponential Smoothing (ETS) algorithm and is available as a one-click wizard that allows you to create forecast charts from your data series and to adjust key parameters such as seasonality and confidence intervals.

 - New Charts

 Excel 2016 includes new, modern-style charts including the Treemap, Sunburst, Waterfall, Histogram, Pareto, and Box and Whisker.

 Excel 2016 includes a new library of modern charts that include Waterfall and Sunburst charts

 - Enhanced Support for Multiple Operating Systems and Device Types